Beautiful pairs: General theory of beautiful pairs

-\begin{proof} Part (1) follows from the fact that $|T|^+$-saturated models are $|T|^+$-$\cK$-beautiful by Lemma \ref{lem:beauty-transfer-cardinal}, and the system of partial isomorphisms between their substructures of size smaller than $|T|^+$ is thus a back-and-forth system by Corollary \ref{cor:elem-equiv}.
-Part (2) follows from (1). \end{proof}

-\begin{corollary} Suppose $T_\BP(\cK)$ has beauty transfer and $\cK$ has the extension property.
+\begin{proof} Part (1) follows from the fact that $|T|^+$-saturated models are $|T|^+$-$\cK$-beautiful by Lemma \ref{lem:beauty-transfer-cardinal}, and the system of partial isomorphisms between their $\cL_\BP$-substructures of size smaller than $|T|^+$ is a back-and-forth system.
+Indeed, given an $\cL_{\BP}$-substructure $\cA=(A,P(\cA))$ of a $|T|^+$-saturated model of $T_{\BP}(\cK)$, we may canonically replace $\cA$ by $(\langle AB\rangle, B^{\eq})$, where $B\models T$ and $P(\cA)\subseteq B^{\eq}$ and then use the back-and-forth system for \sepa-pairs that are bp-embedded (Corollary \ref{cor:elem-equiv}).
+Part (2) follows from (1). \end{proof} \begin{corollary} Suppose $\cK$-beautiful pairs exist, $\cK$ has beauty transfer and the extension property.
 Then if $T$ is NIP so is $T_\BP(\cK)$. \end{corollary}

-\begin{proof} By Theorem \ref{thm:qe}, the $\cL_P$-reduct of $T_\BP(\cK)$ is bounded (i.e. every $\cL_P$-formula is equivalent to an $\cL_P$-formula where all quantifiers are over the predicate).
-We conclude by \cite[Corollary 2.5]{cherinikov-simon}. \end{proof}
+\begin{proof} By Theorem \ref{thm:qe}, the $\cL_P$-theory $T_\BP(\cK)$ is bounded (i.e., every $\cL_P$-formula is equivalent to an $\cL_P$-formula where all quantifiers are over the predicate).
+By the extension property, the big model is a model of $T$.
+By~\cite[Corollary 2.5]{cherinikov-simon}, $T_\BP(\cK)$ is NIP. \end{proof}